[Infographic] BOI Company Thailand

 This test is more clear cut – and if you are not considered ordinarily resident during the relevant year, you must be physically present in South Africa for a period or periods exceeding:

-- 91 days in aggregate during each of the five years of assessment preceding the year of assessment under consideration; and
+- 91 days in the aggregate during each of the five years of assessment preceding the year of assessment under consideration; and

 However, the person will cease to be tax resident on the day of departure if he/she is outside the Republic for 330 consecutive days thereafter.